z6m/donoduck/README.md

 -----------------------------

-Go to the releases tab on the right, download the latest "donoduck.zip" from the assets list, and unzip it.
-You can right click the executable and make a shortcut if you want to put it on your desktop or whatever.
-Just don't move the executable itself from the folder.
-Ducks get mad when you take them from their pond.
+Go to the releases tab, download the latest "donoduck.zip" from the assets list, and unzip it.
+You can make a shortcut if you want to put it on your desktop or whatever.

 Donors can choose which voice their message will play with by putting "!voicenamehere: " at the beginning of their message.